Thought Flow Nets: From Single Predictions to Trains of Model Thought: Related Work

-\paragraph{Sequences of predictions} The idea of iteratively predicting and correcting has been explored for a long time.
-Early work includes Mori \textit{et al.} who present a non-neural iterative correction method tailored to estimate elevation maps from aerial stereo imagery in \cite{mori_iterative_1973}.
-Katupitiya \textit{et al.} propose to iterate two neural networks to address the problem of predicting inputs of a mechanical process given the outputs of the process in \cite{katupitiya_neural_2005}.
+\paragraph{Sequences of Predictions.} The idea of iteratively predicting and correcting has been explored for a long time.
+Early work includes Mori \textit{et al.} who present a non-neural iterative correction method tailored to estimate elevation maps from aerial stereo imagery \cite{mori_iterative_1973}.
+Katupitiya \textit{et al.} propose to iterate two neural networks to address the problem of predicting inputs of a mechanical process given the outputs of the process \cite{katupitiya_neural_2005}.
 While their method is specifically designed for the task of input prediction, our work presents a general-purpose classification model that iterates class label predictions.
-Besides those task-specific methods, there are models and inference methods that make use of an iterative prediction process by design, such as Hopfield networks \cite{hopfield_neural_1982} and their modern variants \cite{barra_new_2018, ramsauer_hopfield_2020}, or Loopy Belief Propagation, Markov Chain Monte Carlo or Gibbs sampling \cite{bishop_pattern_2006, koller_probabilistic_2009}.
+Besides those task-specific methods, there are models and inference methods that make use of an iterative prediction process by design, such as Hopfield networks \cite{hopfield_neural_1982} and their modern variants \cite{barra_new_2018,ramsauer_hopfield_2020}, or Loopy Belief Propagation, Markov Chain Monte Carlo or Gibbs sampling \cite{bishop_pattern_2006,koller_probabilistic_2009}.
 While these techniques can be linked to our work conceptually, they all require to train a new model.
 In contrast, our approach can be applied to an existing neural model as well.
+Another related approach is chain-of-thought prompting \cite{DBLP:journals/corr/abs-2201-11903} in which a language model is prompted with demonstrations of problem decomposition/reasoning in a few-shot manner and subsequently can be observed to show similar behavior in its answer.
+While this method yields impressive model answers, it predicts \textit{one} answer that contains information on its deduction without changing or correcting its answer.
+In contrast, our method is not targeted towards decomposition/reasoning but predicts a sequence of answers with the goal of iteratively improving it.

+\paragraph{Learning to Stop.} A further line of work, ACT \cite{DBLP:journals/corr/Graves16} and PonderNet \cite{DBLP:journals/corr/abs-2107-05407}, trains recurrent networks to learn when to stop applying recurrent transformations within the model.
+While their approaches require the model to contain recurrent modules and to retrain the base model, our method only requires the model to yield output logits and leaves the base model unchanged.